A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Introduction

-Although there are many surveys related to power grid resilience enhancement\cite{Bie2017,Li2017,Mahzarnia2020,Hossain2021,Xu2021,Ma2021,Shi2022,Younesi2022,Amini2023,Modaberi2023,Huang2024,Zidane2025,Han2023} with different perspectives (e.g., network microgrids, event timeline of enhancement, cyber-physical interdependence, complex network, and cross-domain multilayer architecture), they neglect to consider the hydrogen energy resources (HERs).
-In \cite{Han2023}, the resilience of a hydrogen-powered smart grid is reviewed.
+To overcome the above challenges, researchers have defined many resilience metrics, developed some contingency models, and proposed many planning and operation methods for enhancing the resilience of HMESs\cite{ZhaoH2022,Liu2024,ZhaoY2024,ZhuR2024,Wu2022}.
+However, there is a lack of a systematic overview of hydrogen-enabled resilience enhancement for MESs.
+To fill the research gap, we provide a comprehensive overview of leveraging hydrogen to enhance the resilience of MESs.
+Although there have been many review works related to power grid resilience enhancement\cite{Bie2017,Li2017,Mahzarnia2020,Hossain2021,Xu2021,Ma2021,Shi2022,Younesi2022,Amini2023,Modaberi2023,Huang2024,Zidane2025,Han2023} with different perspectives (e.g., networked microgrids, event timeline of enhancement, cyber-physical interdependence, complex network, and cross-domain multilayer architecture), they neglect to consider the HERs. \cite{Han2023} is the first and only work to review the resilience of a hydrogen-powered smart grid.
 Although this review paper considers the hydrogen-related facilities, there are many differences between \cite{Han2023} and our work in aspects of objects, perspectives, contents, and research gaps.
-Firstly, we focus on HMESs, while \cite{Han2023} focuses on hydrogen-based smart grid.
-Secondly, we review the existing works from the perspective of hydrogen-related planning and operation measures.
+Firstly, we focus on HMESs, while \cite{Han2023} focuses on hydrogen-enabled smart grid.
+Secondly, we review the existing works from the perspective of hydrogen-enabled planning and operation.
 In contrast, \cite{Han2023} mainly focuses on the event timeline of measures, i.e., pre-event, during-event, and post-event.
-Thirdly, this paper summarizes the resilience metrics of HMES operation and event-oriented contingency models, which are not mentioned in \cite{Han2023}.
-Fourthly, we classify the existing resilience enhancement measures with the consideration of hydrogen pipeline hardening, more types of HERs, and multi-stage operation coordination, while resilience enhancement measures in independent stages are considered in \cite{Han2023}.
-Finally, we identify six research gaps related to the resilience enhancement-oriented planning and operation for HMESs, which are neglected in \cite{Han2023}.
-For the convenience of understanding, the differences between our work and existing works are summarized in Table~\ref{table_1}.
-To the best of our knowledge, this is the first review that focuses on resilience enhancement measures of HMESs from the perspective of hydrogen-related planning and operation.
+Thirdly, this paper summarizes advantages and challenges of adopting hydrogen in MES resilience enhancement, resilience metrics of HMES and event-oriented contingency models, which are not mentioned in \cite{Han2023}.
+Fourthly, we classify the existing resilience enhancement measures with the consideration of hydrogen pipeline hardening, more types of HERs, and multi-stage operation coordination, whereas \cite{Han2023} considers measures only within independent stages.
+Finally, we identify six research gaps and point out future directions, which are neglected in \cite{Han2023}.
+To the best of our knowledge, our work is the first survey dedicated to hydrogen-enabled resilience enhancement for MESs.